hlprmnky/swift-lambda/README.md

 ## Building

 To build the zip file to upload to AWS, simply run `make`.
+This will generate a file called `lambda.zip` in the `build` directory which you can upload to AWS.

 ## Dependencies

 Swift 3.0 Preview 3
+Ubuntu build environment (but see status below)

 ## Status